JulianRiedinger7/Week-14/README.md

 ### performance_glitch_user:

-This user is taking a lot of time in the requests like logging in, going back home from checkout, etc. This might be a server problem, so it's important to check the Backend API infrastructure.
+This user is taking a lot of time in the requests like logging in, filtering items, going back home from checkout, etc. This might be a server problem, so it's important to check the Backend API infrastructure.

 ### problem_user:

 This user has bugs mainly in the purchase flow.
 It has incorrect images for products and can't add an item from details page.
-This is why tests crashed when trying to finish the purchase.
+This is why tests get stucked when trying to finish the purchase.

 ## How to Run